lldap/lldap/example_configs/home-assistant.md

     - type: command_line
       command: /config/lldap-ha-auth.sh
       # arguments: [<LDAP Host>, <regular user group>, <admin user group>, <local user group>]
-      # <regular user group>: Only allow users in the <regular user group> (e.g., 'homeassistant_user')
+      # <regular user group>: Find users that has permission to access homeassistant, anyone inside
-      # group to login.
-Users will have the default 'system-users' permission.
+      # this group will have the default 'system-users' permission in homeassistant.
       #
-      # <admin user group>: Allow users in the <regular user group> (e.g., 'homeassistant_user') with
+      # <admin user group>: Allow users in the <regular user group> to be assigned into 'system-admin' group.
-      # <admin user group> (e.g., 'homeassistant_admin') to login and have the default 'system-admin'
+      # Anyone inside this group will not have the 'system-users' permission as only one permission group
-      # permission.
+      # is allowed in homeassistant
       #
       # <local user group>: Users in the <local user group> (e.g., 'homeassistant_local') can only access
       # homeassistant inside LAN network.
       #
-      # Change to ["https://lldap.example.com"] to allow all users.
-All of them will have the default
+      # Only the first argument is required. ["https://lldap.example.com"] allows all users to log in from
-      # 'system-users' permission, and can access outside of LAN network.
+      # anywhere and have 'system-users' permissions.
       args: ["https://lldap.example.com", "homeassistant_user", "homeassistant_admin", "homeassistant_local"]
       meta: true
 ```